Comparative evaluation of training strategies using partially labelled datasets for segmentation of white matter hyperintensities and stroke lesions in FLAIR MRI: Conclusions

 \section{Conclusions}

-Often, complex and setting dependent methods are proposed to handle partially labelled medical image segmentation.
-In this study we lean on the wisdom that simple ideas often find the most success (SGD, Dice + cross-entropy loss, etc) \cite{isensee2021nnu,isensee2024nnu} by testing several easy to implement options.
+While complex and highly specialised architectures are frequently proposed for partially labelled medical image segmentation, this study demonstrates the efficacy of foundational, straightforward training strategies.
+Aligning with the established principle that simple, robust techniques often prove to be the most effective, practical, and widely adopted (e.g., SGD, combined Dice and cross-entropy loss) \cite{isensee2021nnu,isensee2024nnu}, we systematically evaluated six accessible training paradigms.

-With the exception of the class-conditional and phased models in \acrshort{wmh} segmentation, all methods were able to utilise the partially labelled data to improve on the multiclass baseline for the primary metric, \acrshort{ap}.
-We found the pseudolabels models to yield the best performance overall, but acknowledge that it is more cumbersome to train than the class-adaptive loss and marginal loss models, which also show good performance.
-Future work could investigate how the methods used in this paper translate to datasets without any fully labelled cases, or even to datasets without any scans with both pathologies visible.
-Pseudolabel quality is clearly important, and future work could also examine the sensitivity to the choice of pseudolabel generation model.